 As the King’s Fund document highlights, the first priority is putting the workforce “centre stage”.
-Social care staff are essential workers but until Covid-19 hit, they were often treated by society as unskilled workers with little value.
-The last twelve months have made it clear that without this essential workforce, society as a whole struggles.
-They not only do the essential job of supporting and caring for those most at risk in society, but they do it with ever dwindling resources and increasing burdens.
+For many years, care staff have been treated by society as unskilled workers.
+The last two years have made it clear that without this essential workforce, society as a whole struggles.
+They do the essential job of supporting and caring for those most at risk in society.
+This is despited the ever dwindling resources and increasing burdens.

 Success despite the barriers

 Despite the pandemic and the underfunding of social care, 1st Enable are just one example of an organisation who have supported a family in a caring and empathic way.
 The young man is now living in his own supported accommodation with a steady group of carers in support.
 These are the successful outcomes we should be aiming for.
 Organisations working in partnership, with appropriate training, supportive staff and empathic management teams.
 All working in coordination to provide the best outcome for individuals.